vEnhance/von/README.md

 - `add "Shortlist 2016 G2"`: add problem to database

 1. Problems are stored in TeX files in `VON_BASE_PATH`.
-You can keep sub-directories in here, as well, to organize those files.
+You can keep subdirectories in here, as well, to organize those files.
 2. Problems and solutions are separated using `SEPARATOR` in `rc.py`, which by default is three dashes padded by newlines.
    So when entering new problems, write the statement, the separator,